The troubling new void in local journalism — and the nonprofits trying to fill it

 Fitzsimon — who founded States Newsroom after running the North Carolina nonprofit NC Policy Watch — applauded these efforts while noting that many focus on single issues or blockbuster investigative pieces.
 “What we believe people need,” he said, “is day-to-day reporting to know how decisions are made and how they affect people.”

 The nonprofit model is not immune to criticism, particularly about who pays the bills.
 States Newsroom does not accept corporate underwriting, which has been criticized as just another form of advertising.
 But some media watchdogs have challenged it for ties to ideological donors.
-States Newsroom has rebuffed those allegations, centered around its past relationship with the Hopewell Fund.
+States Newsroom has rebuffed those allegations, centered on its past relationship with the Hopewell Fund.
 The liberal group served as its incubator until States Newsroom secured its own nonprofit status in November 2019, after which the entities separated.
 States Newsroom said it never received funding from Hopewell.

 The organization, which raised nearly $10 million in 2020, now lists on its website every donor who has contributed more than $500, which includes individuals, foundations, and entities such as the Google News fund and a major union of public employees.
 The foundation of Wyoming-based Swiss billionaire Hansjörg Wyss, who briefly entertained joining a bid to buy Tribune Publishing Company last year, offered a $1 million donation early in its history.